stdtabs/stdtabs.github.io/docs/getting-started.md

 echo $song->getVersion(); // 0.6.0

 ```
+For various basic usages, see [PhpTabs basics](/basic.html#top) documentation.

-For more examples, see [traversing the tree](/phptabs.html#traversing-the-tree-is-made-simple) documentation
+For more examples, see [traversing the tree](/phptabs.html#traversing-the-tree-is-made-simple) documentation.